Seeking Practical Measures for Implementing PCMM Level 2: Any Insights?

 hrsathya

 Exactly the same thing I put it in one statement.
-At level 2 organizations are establishing the foundation and the improvement follows in level 3 and 4.
-The same level 2 processes are transformed in to advanced practices at level 3 and 4.
-As each process measurement is necessary but not necessarily it is quantifiable at level 2.
-As you mention the level 4 will take care of this requirement..
+At level 2, organizations are establishing the foundation, and the improvement follows in levels 3 and 4.
+The same level 2 processes are transformed into advanced practices at levels 3 and 4.
+While each process measurement is necessary, it is not necessarily quantifiable at level 2.
+As you mentioned, level 4 will take care of this requirement.

 -Sathya